alevchuk/programming-lessions/PREREQUISITES.md

 #### Up or Down Arrow keys don't work in interactive python
 Sometimes history does not work in python interactive evironment (when I press the Up or Down Arrow keys in the Python interpreter I get ^[[A or ^[[B instead of history)

-To fix that, install ruby (which gets you the readline dependency) and then re-install python, like this:
+To fix that, install ruby (which gets you the needed readline dependency) and then re-install python, like this:
 ```
 brew update
 brew install ruby